rctsang/nightfall-hacks/README.md

 1. Navigate to "Sources -> Snippets"
 1. Add a new Snippet
 1. Copy and paste the javascript file into the snippet
+1. Edit code as desired
 1. Run the snippet (Cmd+Enter)
 1. Reload the page

 ### Notes

 Your save data is stored locally in IndexedDB using localforage.
 This cannot be edited except through running snippets in chrome.
 You can check your save data by going to "Inspect -> Applications -> IndexedDB -> nightfall" where it is saved as a stringified dictionary.

+Don't run these hacks during a databattle as reloading the page during a databattle will cause you to lose your progress.

 ### Helpful Links